vault713/grinbox/docs/index.md

 Our aim is to provide this service to the community for free, starting on Testnet2.

 ## Benefits
-- **Convenient.** You no longer need to be online in order to receive a transaction.
+- **Convenient.** You don't need to be online in order to receive a transaction.
 Transactions are sent to your Grinbox, waiting for you to fetch them the next time you come online.
-- **Private.** You no longer need to expose your IP address as part of the transaction building process.
+- **Private.** You don't need to reveal your IP address or expose ports as part of the transaction building process.
 Senders can send grins to your grinbox.io/username.
 - **Secure.** Grinbox cannot read or sign transactions on your behalf.
 Grinbox does not have access to your wallet or your grins.

 ## Stay updated